 Cream Cheese Frosting

 - Mix: In a stand mixer with a paddle attachment or a hand mixer, cream the butter and cream cheese until light and fluffy, about 2 minutes.
-Add in the vanilla extract, salt, and powdered sugar and whip to combine, about 2 minutes more.2 - 4 drops red food coloring (gel), 4 oz (113g) cream cheese, room temperature, 4 oz (113g) butter, room temperature, ½ tbsp (7g) vanilla extract, 3.5 cups (429g) powdered sugar, ¼ tsp (2g) salt
+Add in the vanilla extract, salt, and powdered sugar and whip to combine, about 2 minutes more.2 - 4 drops red food coloring (gel), 4 oz (113g) cream cheese, room temperature, 4 oz (113g) butter, room temperature, ½ tablespoon (7g) vanilla extract, 3.5 cups (429g) powdered sugar, ¼ teaspoon (2g) salt

 - Remove the cake from the freezer, use a cookie cutter or template to cut into the desired shape.
 Then, carefully, cut each cut piece in half.